Toxylee/Ecommerce_Project/README.md

 1. User Management: The system will provide user authentication and authorization functionalities, allowing users to register, log in, and manage their accounts.

-2. Product Catalog: Each tenant will have its own product catalog, allowing them to add, update, and delete products.
+2. Product Catalog: Each tenant will have its own product catalog, allowing them to add and update products.
 Customers can browse through the catalog, view product details, and make purchases.

-3. Shopping Cart: Customers can add products to their shopping carts, view cart contents, and proceed to checkout.
+3. Category Catalog: Each tenant will have its own category catalog, allowing them to add and update catalog.
+Customers can browse through the catalog, view catalog details, and add products to category..

-4. Order Management: The platform will support order management functionalities, allowing users to place orders, track order status, and view order history.
+4. Transaction Management: The platform will support transaction management functionalities, allowing users to sell their products, track status by transactionDate,product item and batch number.

-5. Payment Integration: Integration with payment gateways to facilitate secure online payments.

-6. Admin Dashboard: Administrators will have access to an admin dashboard where they can manage tenant accounts, view analytics, and perform administrative tasks.

 **TECHNOLOGIES USED**
 1. Java Spring Boot: For building microservices and handling HTTP requests.